glasgog/page-recognition/README.md

 Matches are performed between a test image of the flier page and all the reference images, returning the best one.

 ToDo:
-1. Play a sound when a given image is recognized.
+1. Play a given sound when a given image is recognized.
 2. Deal with problems...